binnes/WiFiMeshRaspberryPi/additionalResources/PREREQUISITES_AND_SETUP.md

 - microSD card (8MB or larger)
 - Optional USB hub for Pi Zero/Pi 1A+, if setting up with keyboard and mouse (It is possible to setup without keyboard, mouse and monitor using [headerless setup](/additionalResources/HEADERLESS_SETUP.md))
 - Optional mini-HDMI to HDMI converter for Pi Zero is setting up with Keyboard, mouse and monitor
-- Optional USB WiFi dongle for Pi Zero/Pi 1 Model A+ or the Pi 3B(+) Gateway/Bridge nodes if you want to do [part 2](/part2/README.md) to add WiFi connectivity instead of Ethernet.
+- Optional USB WiFi dongle for Pi Zero/Pi 1 Model A+ or the Pi 3 or 4 B(+) Gateway/Bridge nodes if you want to do [part 2](/part2/README.md) to add WiFi connectivity instead of Ethernet.

 In addition to the Raspberry Pis, you need:

-- 2 x Ethernet cables (this assumes Ethernet connectivity is available to your home/office network and your laptop has an Ethernet port or you have the appropiate adapter to add Ethernet connectivity)
+- 2 x Ethernet cables (this assumes Ethernet connectivity is available to your home/office network and your laptop has an Ethernet port or you have the appropriate adapter to add Ethernet connectivity)
 - An USB SD reader/writer if your laptop doesn't have this built in

 ![mesh diagram](/images/PiMesh.png)